AlbertWhite/site-v2.0/src/data/blogs/mean.md

 })
 ```

 That's awesome, isn't it?
-We can reload the server with the code '[server.run]' and reload the browser with 'server.notify'.
+We can reload the server with the code `server.run` and reload the browser with `server.notify`.

 As for the express server, we can try with the basic one: